 She has also served as a political advocate for three decades, having participated in local and national political campaigns in various roles including campaign manager, volunteer director, and outreach advisor.
 Driven by her deep commitment to improving the lives of Oshawa and Durham Region residents, she has helped advance federal legislation related to human trafficking and victims’ rights.

-Like so many families and seniors across Oshawa, Rhonda has witnessed the alarming erosion of affordability, common sense, accountability, and quality of life under the NDP-Trudeau coalition, igniting a deep concern for her own children and future generations of Oshawa’s youth and young families.
+Like so many families and seniors across Oshawa, Rhonda witnessed an alarming erosion of affordability, common sense, accountability, and quality of life under the previous NDP-Liberal coalition, igniting a deep concern for her own children and future generations of Oshawa’s youth and young families.

 As a single mother of two, she understands the importance of securing a stronger, safer, healthier and more affordable future.